2009 Fort Hood shooting: Trial

 On June 3, 2013, a military judge gave approval for Hasan to represent himself at his upcoming murder trial.
 His attorneys were to remain on the case but only if he asked for their help.
 Jury selection started on June 5 and opening arguments took place on August 6.
-U.S. Army Judge Colonel Tara Osborn ruled on June 14, 2013 that Hasan couldn't claim as a part of his defense that he was defending the Taliban.
-The trial was scheduled to begin on August 6.
+Col. Osborn ruled on June 14, 2013, that Hasan could not claim as a part of his defense that he was defending the Taliban.
 During an exclusive interview with Fox News, Hasan justified his actions during the Fort Hood shooting by claiming that the US military was at war with Islam.

-During the first day of the trial on August 6, Hasan—who was representing himself— admitted that he was the gunman during the Fort Hood shootings in 2009 and stated that the evidence would show that he was the shooter.
+During the first day of the trial on August 6, Hasan—representing himself— admitted that he was the gunman during the Fort Hood shootings in 2009 and stated that the evidence would show that he was the shooter.
 He also told the panel hearing that he had "switched sides" and regarded himself as a Mujahideen waging "jihad" against the United States.
 By August 7, disagreements between Hasan and his stand-by defense team led Judge Osborn to suspend the proceedings.
 Hasan's defense attorneys were concerned that his defense strategy would lead to him receiving the death penalty.
 Since the prosecution had sought the death penalty, his defense team sought to prevent this.

 Overall, the trial cost almost $5 million, with the largest expense being transportation, followed by expert witness fees.

 Conviction and sentencing

-On August 23, 2013, Hasan was convicted on all charges after the jury deliberated for seven hours.
+On August 23, 2013, following a seven-hour deliberation, the jury convicted Hasan on all charges.
 Five days later, a U.S. military court sentenced him to death for the shootings.
 At the time of his sentencing, he became the sixth person on military death row.

-Hasan's execution has been scheduled for 23 January 2023.